F&W Ant Control

 Cultural Control & Preparatory Measures: A thorough initial inspection is crucial to determine ant locations.
 Pre-baiting with non-toxic mint-apple jelly can help to locate ants.
 Outside, an inspection of the building perimeter, including thresholds and window ledges, for possible ant activity is helpful as well.

 Quickly clean up food (including pet food) and beverage spills from floors, counters, porches and decks to discourage foraging by these ants indoors and near residences/buildings.
 Food items should be stored in airtight containers, if possible.

 Do not attempt to control pharaoh ants using over the counter insecticide products because this may make the problem worse, as mentioned above.
 Nor should one disturb or contaminate the foraging ants or the bait stations that have been installed by the technician.

-The typical use of repellent liquid or dust insecticides (versus non-repellent baits) actually makes the situation worse by causing the colony to fracture (“bud”) into several colonies.
+Professional Control: The typical use of repellent liquid or dust insecticides (versus non-repellent baits) actually makes the situation worse by causing the colony to fracture (“bud”) into several colonies.
 Immediately after such an application, a false sense of control is perceived during the 7 to 10 days it takes for the colonies to relocate and reorganize, because ants are not seen.
 Then the ants resume their foraging activity and again become visible.
 This cycle can be repeated many times.

 Baiting is usually the only method of effective control.
 For this reason, F&W Pest Control technicians employ multiple strategic placements of bait stations known to be attractive and effective against pharaoh ants.
 Baits are located as close as possible to where the ants are entering/exiting from walls, ceiling, appliances, etc., but such that the likelihood of bait station disturbance is minimal.
 Technicians place baits as close to foraging lines of ants as possible without disturbing them.